Calvert Hall College High School: Baseball

 The Calvert Hall baseball team has won twenty-eight MIAA “A” conference championships including a 4–2 victory over Gilman in 2013.
-On March 18, 2008 moved up to the #1 team ranking by USA Today in high school baseball.
+On March 18, 2008, moved up to the #1 team ranking by USA Today in high school baseball.

 On April 7, 2008, the school's Carlo Crispino Baseball Stadium was dedicated.
 Named after an alumnus who donated $1 million for the state-of-the-art facility, the stadium has a covered grandstand and FieldTurf, designed by Cal Ripken.
 Other former Baltimore Orioles attending the ceremonies were Bill Ripken and Billy Hunter.

 Lacrosse

-The Calvert Hall lacrosse team has won five MIAA “A” conference championships, most recently in 2019.
+The Calvert Hall lacrosse team has won seven MIAA “A” conference championships, most recently winning back to back titles in 2025 and 2026.
 The team has also won five MSA championships.
-The 2019 team finished as National Champions following a 17-1 record that season.
+The 2019 team finished as National Champions following a 17–1 record that season.

-The team was ranked #2 nationwide by Lax Power at the end of the 2011-12 after winning the MIAA championship against Loyola 17–3.
+The team was ranked #2 nationwide by Lax Power at the end of the 2011–12 after winning the MIAA championship against Loyola 17–3.
 They were ranked #3 before the 2012–2013 season and fell 12–10 to then #1 Boy's Latin in the semi-finals of the MIAA playoffs.
 The Calvert Hall hockey team won the MIAA championship between 2008 and 2010, in addition to winning the MAPHL Maryland State Championship in 2009.

 Track and field

 The Calvert Hall outdoor and indoor track and field teams have won a combined ten MIAA “A” conference championships, most recently in 2024.
 The 2022 team was ranked as the #1 team in the state during both indoor and outdoor seasons.
+They have also won the 'Triple Crown', meaning they have won Cross Country, Indoor track and Outdoor track in the same year.
+They have won this in 2023 and 2024.